WheatonCS/Lexos/test/test_suite/Statistics/Stats_Compare/README.md

 1. Upload your file

-2. In the summary window, there is a sentace describing the total words (e.g. This corpus has 1 document with 5,389 total words and 1,809 unique word forms).
+2. In the summary window, there is a sentence describing the total words (e.g. This corpus has 1 document with 5,389 total words and 1,809 unique word forms).
 The total words should be equal to Lexos' count of Total Terms and Voyant's "unique word forms" should equal Lexos' "Distinct Terms"

 3. The Vocabulary Density should be equal to Lexos' Vocabulary Density

-4. On small documents (documents with 59 or less distinct terms) Voyant can find the number of Single-Occurance terms by sliding the "items" scale all the way to the right, and looking at the counts under "Most frequent words in the corpus" in Voyant's "Sumary" window.
+4. On small documents (documents with 59 or less distinct terms) Voyant can find the number of Single-Occurance terms by sliding the "items" scale all the way to the right and looking at the counts under "Most frequent words in the corpus" in Voyant's "Summary" window.

 ### How to use Intelligent Archive